 The scope of the risk assessment and internal audit plan has been reviewed and approved by the Audit Committee of Lewiston-Porter Central School District, who in turn has final responsibility and authority for the satisfactory execution of the internal audit plan.
 The risk assessment and internal audit plan is primarily risk-based and is organized around the District's major internal control cycles.
-The plan was developed based on detailed interviews with employees, management personnel, Audit Committee members, the results of previous internal and external audits, and our cumulative knowledge of school district internal control risks.
+The plan was developed based on detailed interviews with employees, administrative personnel, the results of previous internal and external audits, and our cumulative knowledge of the District's internal control risks.

-Our interviews with employees and management were directed toward gaining a thorough understanding of the objectives and related risks in each internal control area, from the perspective of the individuals responsible for controlling such risks.
+Our interviews with employees, management and administrative personnel were directed toward gaining a thorough understanding of the objectives and related risks in each internal control area, from the perspective of the individuals responsible for controlling such risks.
 Using this information and input, we evaluated the level of risk (low, moderate or high) present in each area; across a standard spectrum of risk categories (see Appendix for risk category definitions).
 A summary of this risk analysis by control cycle is included subsequently.
 The risk assessment process also drives the planned scope of the internal audit coverage, which is summarized by internal control area.
+All changes to the District's internal controls since the last risk assessment are noted in bold blue type or have been striked through.